gurgaczj/spring-restaurant-app/README.md

 # spring-restaurant-app
 Restaurant app made with Spring

-Main purpose of this project is to learn Spring, REST API design and event-driven communication between microservices.
+Main purpose of this project is to learn Spring, REST API design and asynchronous, event-driven communication between microservices.